TheMarketChecker/website/README.md

 # TheMarketChecker
 **WEB URL COMING SOON**

+--- NO FURTHER ADDITIONS TO THIS PROJECT ---

 A digital classified platform for searching competitive goods at a low cost.
 TheMarketChecker searches all the products being sold across the city and displays the ones that are lowest in price of all.

 ### Team